Limboyanking/spotsale-frontend/README.md

 ## Provide a dedicated Test Case & Defects Management
 ## Maintain common theme throughout website to make it user friendly and cohesive

+## Code review process of the Pull Requests on GitHub (2nd iteration)